Equal Loudness Curves

 1. How does the phon scale differ from dBSPL?

-2. What would be the phon rating of a 100 Hz sound that has a decibel rating of 90dBSPL?
+2. What would the nearest phon rating of a 100 Hz sound that has a decibel rating of 90dBSPL?

 3. How is a sone different than a phon?